nathunsmitty/BruinWalkChromeExtension/README.md

 Work that needs to be done:
 - Improve search result matching (use coursename to make it more accurate)
 - Check dictionary for class abbreviations
+- Port to other browsers (Priority: Mozilla Firefox)